zogzog/tshistory_client/README.md

 TSHISTORY CLIENT
 ================

-This library provides easy access to tshistory instances exposed with the help of [tshistory_rest][tshistory_rest] (http end points).
+This library provides easy access to [tshistory][tshistory] instances exposed with the help of [tshistory_rest][tshistory_rest] (http end points).